dantleech/blog/content/posts/2023-08-27-comparing-paths.md

 | 2.2, 0.3  | 2.1, 0.2  |

-To do this we need to determine the length between the carpet points and sum them up:
+To do this we need to determine the distance/length between the adjacent carpet co-ordinates (using Pythagoras again) and sum them up:

 ```text
 0.38 = sum(